thomasa88/ParametricText/README.md

 * Assigning text to sketch texts with negative angles result in error ([Fusion 360™ bug](https://forums.autodesk.com/t5/fusion-360-api-and-scripts/bug-unable-to-modify-text-of-a-sketchtext-created-manually-with/m-p/9502107/highlight/true#M10086)).
   * Workaround is to specify a positive angle.
 That is, `-90` becomes `360-90 = 270`.
 It might be hard to change `-180` to `180` without entering another positive value in-between.
 * Any horizontal or vertical flip of the text is removed when assigning texts ([Fusion 360™ bug](https://forums.autodesk.com/t5/fusion-360-api-and-scripts/sketchtext-object/m-p/8562981/highlight/true#M7276)).
+  * Workaround for text on a plane being mirrored: Place the sketch on the other side of the plane or on a surface of a body.
 * *Compute All* does currently not update the text parameters.
 * `{` and `}` cannot be entered in string inputs in Fusion 360™ on keyboards where they require *Alt Gr* to be pressed.
   * Workaround is to use the `{}` button.